dhruvhaldar/NinetyfifthBit_Lander/README.md

     *   Crashlytics will only be initialized in `production` mode (when `NODE_ENV === 'production'`).

 5.  **Test (After Deployment):**
-    *   After deploying your application to a production environment, you can test Crashlytics by intentionally causing a client-side error or using the Firebase console to send a test crash.
+    *   After deploying your application to a production environment (like Vercel), you can test Crashlytics by intentionally causing a client-side error or using the Firebase console to send a test crash.
     *   Check your Firebase Crashlytics dashboard to see if errors are reported.

 ## Integrating Google AdSense